tanamim/Vuejs_Business_App/README.md

 Import EditTransactions components to Home.vue.
 Note template `<edit-transactions>` tag should be kebab-style.

 Run `yarn run build` to package using webpack

+#### Setting up Routing
+Setup Routes
+- Home (default route)
+- Login
+- About

+Transactions
+- Child component in Home.vue
+- Route not needed

+Edit Transaction
+- Route not needed
+- We'll use modal for this

+"router" folder and `src/router/index.js` already added by vue-cli

+Official router package: vue-router